 I own no property, and never have.
-That’s right, I’ve never owned a home, or land, or a time share, or a condo.
-Instead, I’ve lived in nothing but furnished rooms (when young) and apartments (later in life), plus a couple of rented houses.
+That s right, I've never owned a home, or land, or a time share, or a condo.
+Instead, I've lived in nothing but furnished rooms (when young) and apartments (later in life), plus a couple of rented houses.
 Currently, my wife and I rent a tiny studio apartment in a condo complex, in a suburb just outside Chicago.
-Until about 15 years ago, I’d always lived right in the city, in apartments in working-class neighborhoods–and for several extended periods, in basic rooms in residential hotels.
+Until about 18 years ago, I had always lived right in the city, renting apartments in working-class neighborhoods – and for several extended periods, in basic sleeping rooms in residential hotels.

-To clarify, however, our single rooms (plus micro-kitchen) isn’t really quite sufficient.
+To clarify, however, our single room (plus micro-kitchen) isn t really quite sufficient.
 Neither was a three-room apartment we had before; or the six-room space before that.
-For three decades, I’ve rented storage units to hold all the work-related materials – mostly printed matter – that went with my job as an independent journalist, author, and historian.
-Every single month, I agonized over the supplemental sum paid out over the years.
+For three decades, I ve rented storage units to hold all the work-related materials mostly printed matter that went with my job as an independent journalist, author, and historian.
+Every single month, I agonized over the supplemental sum paid out for storage lockers over the years.
 Even so, like so many of us who keep stuff that has little or no tangible value, until recently I was unable to discard nearly enough of that mass of paper and miscellany.
 So, even those of us who live simply, for the most part, often have an excess or two entering into some aspect of our daily lives.

 TV?
-No home theater in our household, I’m afraid.
+No home theater in our household, I m afraid.
 We manage perfectly with a 32-inch flat screen, purchased only after our previous 23-inch TVfinally expired.
 We'd inherited that one from a relative, having been purchased many years earlier at Sears for $199.
-Even before moving up to a flat-screen, we didn’t feel the least bit deprived by viewing an old-fashioned CRT (cathode ray tube) set, even when watching movies through our DVD player – one of the last that also plays VHS tapes.
+Even before moving up to a flat-screen, we didn t feel the least bit deprived by viewing an old-fashioned CRT (cathode ray tube) set, even when watching movies through our DVD player – one of the last that also plays VHS tapes.

 Purchased new, that DVD player has been around for quite a few years now and has an operational flaw or two.
 When it quits, we'll shop promptly for a replacement; but not before

 Computers have been part of my life since 1985, due almost entirely to my work.
-Since that time, I’ve owned two desktops, four laptops, and two smaller netbooks (one of them purchased secondhand on eBay).
+Since that time, I ve owned two desktops, four laptops, and two smaller netbooks (one of them purchased secondhand on eBay).
 A couple of years ago, a budget-priced Windows 11 all-in-one desktop model became my principal computer.
-One laptop remains in regular use, and is filled with glitches (not viruses, thankfully) that curtail its performance and requre a host of workarounds.
+One laptop remains in periodic use, despite being packed with glitches (not viruses, thankfully) that curtail its performance and requre a host of workarounds.
 I do have a high-speed connection.
-No iPad or tablet competitor, but I do have an e-book reader that has never contained an actual book.
+A friend gave me an iPad at one point, joining an e-book reader that has never contained an actual book.
 Both are rarely used.
 Also sitting in a drawer is an often troublesome – yet handy – Palm handheld device with wi-fi access, which in the past accompanied me on countless work-related trips.

 Cell phones?
-A year and a half ago, I could have said I never had one, but that was a personal prefernce, not a question of cost.
-One exception: while living for a month just outside of Paris eight years ago, my Airbnb hostess insisted that I obtain a cell phone.
+A couple of years ago, I could have said I never had one; but that was a personal preference, not a question of cost.
+One exception: while living for a month just outside of Paris in 2012, my Airbnb hostess insisted that I obtain a cell phone.
 I believe I used it twice.
 Or maybe it was once.

-Full disclosure here: A year and a half ago, a friend offered to buy me a basic flip phone.
+Full disclosure here: A couple of years ago, a friend offered to buy me a basic flip phone.
 Evidently, he could no longer bear the thought of my being cell-less.
 Thinking that it might be prudent to have at hand for emergencies, I elected to accept.
 So, how often has it be used, either for incoming or outgoing calls?
-Not much more than half a dozen times, and not all of those were essential by any means.
-Admittedly. though, having it in my pocket while driving provides a little sense of security in case of car trouble.
+Once or twice a month, and few of those calls were were essential by any means.
+Admittedly. though, having it in my pocket while driving provides a certain sense of security in case of car trouble.

 Cars are more complicated.
-Until a decade ago, I'd never owned a new one, or even a late-model.
+Until 13 years ago, I'd never owned a new one, or even a late-model.
 From teenage years through 2010, when we leased a brand-new vehicle (then bought it at the end of the lease term), I drove a long string of low-priced used cars, bought for cash.
 Jalopies.
 Clunkers.
-Broken-down, rotting hulks, mose of them were awaiting one final trip – to the scrapyard.
-Another admission, though: for some 25 years, I nearly always had a new vehicle or two on hand, because my work involves test-driving and reviewing automobiles.
-So, we've had the benefit of driving the latest cars without having to purchase any of them.
+Broken-down, rotting hulks, most of them were awaiting one final trip – to the scrapyard.
+Another admission, though: for some 25 years, I nearly always had a new vehicle or two on hand, because my work as an auto journalist involved test-driving and reviewing automobiles.
+So, we've had the benefit of driving the latest cars without having to purchase (or rent) any of them.

 Well, there is one little exception to that claim: one item I regret never having owned.
 That would be a motorcycle.
-Preferably, an older model.
+Preferably an older, retro model.
 I learned to ride long ago, but only occasionally had opportunities to hit the road, even briefly.
-Now that I'm well into senior-citizenhood, I don't imagine an vintage Triumph or Indian two-wheeler lies in my future.
+Now that I'm well into senior-citizenhood, I don't imagine a vintage Triumph or Indian two-wheeler lies in my future.

-Doing without so many things that most of us believe to be essential also means that I don’t have to pay for them, either up-front or via time payments.
-Except for a very brief period when I fell into bad company in my 20s – namely, a woman who loved to buy things on credit and expected me to do likewise–I’ve never bought anything on time, never borrowed money, never dealt with a bank or finance company for a loan, never sought a mortgage.
-Except for ordinary monthly expenses–rent, electricity, a New York Times subscription (my most notable extravagance) –I owe nothing to anyone.
+Doing without so many things that most of us believe to be essential also means that I don t have to pay for them, either up-front or via time payments.
+Except for a very brief period when I fell into bad company in my 20s – namely, a woman who loved to buy things on credit and expected me to do likewise – I have never bought anything on time.
+Never borrowed money, never dealt with a bank or finance company for a loan, never sought a mortgage.
+Except for ordinary monthly expenses – rent, electricity, a New York Times subscription (my most notable extravagance) – I owe nothing to anyone.

 Sure, I use my two credit cards regularly.
 Both were issued decades ago.
 My wife has one, too.
-But except for rare circumstances, I’m one of those who pays off the entire balance every month.
-Now and then, that’s been impossible, due to medical bills, emergencies, or a sudden, thankfully temporary cessation of income.
+But except for rare circumstances, I am one of those who pays off the entire balance every month.
+Now and then, that s been impossible, due to medical bills, emergencies, or a sudden, thankfully temporary cessation of income.
 But for the most part, my existence is strictly based on cash.

 Even the most simple-living folks don't necessarily shun the use of credit cards, as long as they're deployed with care.
-Because we never miss a payment, and never pay anything late, our credit scores and the limits on our cards are relatively high.
+Because we never miss a payment and never pay anything late, our credit scores and the limits on our cards are relatively high.
 Does that mean we can walk in anywhere and plunk down a credit card for a high-dollar item?
 It does not.
 We were barely able to lease that car mentioned above.
 Why?
 Because I'd paid cash for all those third- and fourth-hand automobiles of the past.
 Never before had I leased a car, or bought one on time.
+Marianne had owned only one automobile in her life, and that was in early adulthood.
 Lack of certain types of credit history makes credit-grantors suspicious.
-My wife had owned only one automobile in her life, and that was in early adulthood.

 Not that life is perfect; far from it, especially in this age of Trumpism and its ever-expanding ramifications.
 But nothing that could be bought with money could improve it.
 Anything that might improve life has little or nothing to do with dollars.
 That's why we stopped buying lottery tickets many years ago.
 Not just because the odds against winning are astronomical, but because we didn't want to be millionaires.
 Or nowadays, billions.
 We had no desire to win any sizable sum.
-Sure, a windfall could ease a lot of worry about the future.
+Sure, a modest windfall could ease a lot of worry about the future.
 But as things stand, in terms of consumer goods, I'm totally content already.